What is a Florida Homestead and can I claim it?

 Is the entire value of my property protected?

-Once a property is homestead exempted, then the property is “judgment free.”
-The entire value including all improvements, and buildings on the land has protection.
+Once a property is a homestead exempted, then the property is “judgment-free.”
+The entire value including all improvements and buildings on the land has protection.

 There are a few minor exceptions to this exemption to the homestead exemption.
 Creditors of unpaid taxes, improvements, & mortgages may force the sale of your property.
 As a result, these creditors can collect the amount owed to them from the money of the sale.